byui-cse/cse251-course/week08/prepare.md

 A User thread is one that executes user-space code.
 It is managed by you the programmer or in the case of Python, by the GIL.

 A Kernel thread is one that only runs kernel code and isn't associated with a user-space process.
 These threads are controlled by the operating system.
 You can not create or delete kernel threads.
-Each OS has a ""kernel" or core.
+Each OS has a "kernel" or core.
 Kernel threads do not match the number of CPUs on a computer.
 The number of these threads can be high.

 Threads in processes/programs.
 All threads must run in a process.
 The definition of a process is a program that is loaded into memory and is running on an operating system.